evermax/stargraph/README.md

  - [ ] Make a presentation website about the project
  - [ ] Make a web plateform to which you can connect via Github and graph your project
    - [ ] Have a way on that plateform to provide a image of this graph that can be used on the README of the repo
+   - [ ] Automatically and frequently rebuild the graph for the ones that were already crawled

 ## Contributions